 I saw this blog idea the other day, and thought, 'what the heck,' I should write an introduction for prospective students and their parents.
 So here it goes . . .

 I am a retired Air Force Lieutenant Colonel.
 I also had a great career in private industry.
-However, let me start at the beginning.
+But, let me start at the beginning.

 I grew up in the South: Alabama, Florida and Georgia.
 I am an Eagle Scout, Vigil Honor Member of the Order of the Arrow (if you know what that means!), a former President of the Central Georgia Council's Explorers as well as a former Youth President of the Eagle Scout Association.
 Scouting was an wonderful program for me, and I was fortunate to have Scouting mentors that guided me so well over those years.
 My old Scoutmaster, John Caldwell, unselfishly spent countless, valuable time with us.
 Bill Williams did the same.
 Plus, there were hundreds of Scouters in the Council that also helped me along the way.